Since many of you have asked me questions related to AdWords Policy, I have decided to dedicate my next articles to this subject.

 1. User Experience (Advertising should provide a positive experience to users).

 Google cares a lot for their reputation, since when people click on AdWords ads, they trust Google to deliver them only to websites relevant to what they were searching for.
-Therefor, Google ask the advertiser to send traffic only to destination websites that are original (no double serving, remember) and easy to navigate.
+Therefore, Google asks the advertiser to send traffic only to destination websites that are original (no double serving, remember) and easy to navigate.

 User Experience basically covers three aspects: Ad Format (The format of AdWords ads must follow certain technical and aesthetic requirements), Website Functionality (Landing pages must be functional and easy to navigate) and Website Usefulness (Landing pages must have a useful and distinct experience)